sf-wdi-14/notes/lectures/week-6/_1_monday/dusk/introduction-to-classes.md

 minion.say_name
 ```

+### Exercise 1
+Create the following three classes:

+- Minion
+- Person
+- Bear

+For each class, add enough methods to meet this requirement:

+- has an initialize method

+- includes two instance variables

+- uses string interpolation in one method

 ### Getters and Setters

 Up to this moment, we've been utilizing instance methods and instance variables to set (`initialize`) and get (`say_name`) data.
 Let's rename our methods to be more semantically meaningful.